What is Infinite Banking?

-- There is no set term in which to pay back the loan.
+- There’s no set term to pay back the policy loan.

-- You do not have to make set monthly payments
+- You don’t have to make set monthly payments.

-- You can pay back the loan at your own pace.
+- Pay back the loan at your own pace.

-- The money from a loan that you draw from your whole life insurance policy is not deemed as income by the IRS, and therefore won’t be taxed as such.
+- Money drawn from a whole life insurance policy is not deemed as income by the IRS.

-- The income earned from your savings is also not considered to be taxable by the IRS, making this, in essence, a tax-free investment.
+- Income earned from your savings is not considered taxable by the IRS, so it is a tax-free investment.

 Learn About Infinite Banking